Leakage current of high-fluence neutron-irradiated 8" silicon sensors for the CMS Endcap Calorimeter Upgrade: Leakage current dependence on fluence

 \subsection{Validation of fluence assessment procedure}

-For the $\alpha$ coefficient analysis, the use of an accurate fluence value is crucial.
-This study compares three fluence estimation methods: (i) target fluence, (ii) fluence estimation from dosimetry sensors, and (iii) fluence estimation from irradiation time.
+For the $\alpha$ factor analysis, the use of an accurate fluence value is crucial.
+This study compares three fluence estimation methods: (i) fluence estimation from dosimetry sensors, (ii) target fluence, and (iii) fluence estimation from irradiation time.
 These methods were introduced in section~\ref{subsec:Fluence_assessment}.

 In the version 1 campaign analysis reported in ref.~\cite{Acar_2023}, fluence was estimated using dosimetry objects.
 However, the number and type of dosimetry sensors varied between campaigns (and even between rounds within a campaign) making this method unsuitable for reliable comparison.

-As also discussed in section~\ref{subsec:Fluence_assessment}, the target fluence is derived from a time conversion factor, which was modified between campaigns.
+As discussed in section~\ref{subsec:Fluence_assessment}, the target fluence is derived from a time conversion factor, which was modified between campaigns.
 For example, the version 2 campaign involved longer irradiation times for the same target fluence as version 1, leading to inaccurate target fluence estimates for some version 1 rounds.
 This inconsistency excludes target fluence as a reliable option for fluence assessment.
 Since the reactor was operated at stable power during irradiation (see section~\ref{subsec:Fluence_assessment}), the fluence estimation based on delivered irradiation time, calculated from the reactor power curves, is both reliable and reproducible across campaigns.

 These considerations are further supported by a comparison of the fitted leakage currents and extracted $\alpha$ values for each estimation method.
 As shown in figure~\ref{plot:alpha_600V_thickness_delivered_irradiationTimeV1V2separately_Fluence_Estimation}, a systematic offset between the version 1 and version 2 campaigns is observed when using dosimetry-based fluence estimates.
 An even larger offset is seen when using the target fluence method.
 In contrast, when fluence is estimated from delivered irradiation time, the fit lines from both campaigns align more closely, and the extracted $\alpha$ values agree within their respective uncertainties.
 Therefore, the analyses in this work use fluence values based on delivered irradiation time, applying a consistent conversion factor to both campaigns.